-Prescriptions processed using Online Claiming for PBS must use PDS and conform to our requirements.
+Prescriptions processed using Online Claiming for PBS must use PDS and meet our requirements.

-- the entitlement number and expiry date if applicable
+- entitlement number and expiry date, if applicable

-- the prescriber’s details including name, address and prescriber number
+- prescriber’s details including name, address and prescriber number

-- the item details including name, form, strength, quantity, instructions for use and number of repeats prescribed
+- item details including name, form, strength, quantity, instructions and number of repeats prescribed

-- the authority prescription number for Authority required items
+- authority prescription number for Authority required items

-- the 4 digit streamlined authority code for Authority required (STREAMLINED) items
+- 4-digit streamlined authority code for Authority required (STREAMLINED) items

 Always dispense from the original prescription and not from the attached repeat or deferred authorisation form.